Rappich/Logivance-server/readme.md

 * Expand logging and metrics for better observability.
 * Optimize database queries and connection pooling.
-* Increase unit and integration test coverage.
 * Improve CI/CD with automated rollback for failed deployments.
-* Extend docstrings and Doxygen comments for all services and models.
 * Introduce stricter rate limiting and advanced authentication flows.
 * Introduce environment-specific configs for staging and production.
 * Refactor control unit architecture to support multiple sensor units dynamically instead of hardcoded connections.